 When I first started looking at crafts on Etsy, I thought my favorite seller was named OOAK because that acronym was everywhere in his listings.
 So I went to Google to search for more of his work and I couldn’t find that artist anywhere.

 I did find other OOAK mentions though, and I thought, that’s odd.
 Maybe that isn’t his name or his shop’s name after all.
 And so that led me to searching for the definition of the “word”.
+So, I had a good laugh at my ignorance and chalked it up to a good learning experience.

 My crafts are OOAK.